garrdbyrd/MonoGame-Level-Editor/README.md

 Disclaimer: I am extremely new to Qt and don't really know how it works.

 # To-do list
-- [ ] Create tabs so the user can edit multiple levels at once[Title](https://www.youtube.com/watch?v%253DOG3RlC2eQuY)
+- [ ] Create tabs so the user can edit multiple levels at once